Domains

 Prerequisites: Three talents from Glass

-Success: Add 1 segment to or remove 1 segment from a game clock of your choice.
+Success: Add 1 segment to or remove 1 segment from a scene clock.

-Crit Success: Add or remove 1 segment from game clocks twice.
-You may affect the same clock twice or two different clocks.
+Crit Success: Add or remove 1 segment from scene clocks twice.
+You may affect the same clock twice or 2 different clocks.

 The threads of cause and effect become visible to you.
 You see where they converge, where they fray, and precisely where to pull to unravel the whole tapestry.